robitex/barracuda/README.md

 - Code 39
 - Code 128
-- ITF 2of5
+- Interleaved 2 of 5
 - EAN family

-Other 1D encoding format will be added to the project, then it will be the time for 2D barcode types.
+Other 1D encoding format will be added to the project, then it will be the turn for 2D barcode type.

 ## A very simple LaTeX example